sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 0. Set up the GoB addon settings to fit your needs

 1. Set up the scale between ZBrush and Blender.
 One can either use the methods mentioned above to change the ZBrush export scale or change the scale multiplier in the GoB addon by changing the `Scale` to Manual.
 We will leave the ZBrush scale at 1, all offsets at 0 and use the GOB addon scale multiplier.
 Now to find out the correct scale multiplier value we need to do following calculation or eyeball it: `Desired size in meters / ZBrush Tool units = Scale Multiplier`.
-For this example we will use `1.7 / 2 = 0.85`. _(I highly recommend noting the scale values somewhere)_
+For this example, we will use `1.7 / 2 = 0.85`. _(I highly recommend noting the scale values somewhere)_

 2. Decide what to send to Blender.
-By choosing one of the GoZ buttons. `GOZ` will export selected SubTool, to send all SubTools use `All` and to only send visible SubTools click `Visible`(all buttons in the Tools tab).
+By choosing one of the GoZ buttons. `GOZ` will export a selected SubTool, to send all SubTools use `All` and to only send visible SubTools click `Visible`(all buttons in the Tools tab).

 3. In Blender toggle import mode with the GoB import button(top right).
-With import mode active Blender will listen to ZBrush's GoZ exports
+With import mode, active Blender will listen to ZBrush's GoZ exports

 4. When done with the changes in Blender, make sure the mesh is clean.
 Then select one or multiple objects and click the GoB export button(top right).
 If you don't rename the object in Blender it will replace the SubTool with the newly imported one, if you rename it ZBrush will import it as a new SubTool.
 Note that the history of will be lost.